-During installation of the entire machine e.g. lift maschine, the wire leads (12) of the field coil (1.2) and microswitches (20, 21) must be connected as specified by the equipment manufacturer.
+During equipment installation, the flying leads (12) of the field coil (1.2) and microswitches (20, 21) must be connected as specified by the equipment manufacturer.
 Avoid any damage to the leads (12), e.g. by kinking the lead insulation.
-If the friction disc (11) and/or hub (13) are equipped with rubber buffers for noise reduction, the buffers must be slightly greased before installation to reduce fitting forces during installation of the friction disc (11).
+If the friction disc (11) and/or hub (13) are equipped with rubber buffers for noise reduction, the buffers must be slightly greased before installation to reduce fitting forces during brake mounting.
 Check that the friction disc (11) can be easily moved along the hub (13) by hand.
+The fitted components (especially the friction surfaces) must be free from grease.